By Roy Stevenson

 In 2013, I did a 6-week tour of Europe.
 As a former long distance runner, I love attending the Diamond League track and field meets held in various cities throughout Europe.

-I had unlimited assignments writing about these meets for a running magazine and a blog that paid well.
-But I had several days to kill between track meets and I had to do something with my time.
+I had several assignments writing about these meets for a running magazine and a blog that paid well.
+But I had several days to kill between track meets and I had to do something with my spare time.

 What did I do?
-I organized press trips during my spare time to see some new places.
-And I pre-sold numerous articles about those places.
+I organized press trips during my spare time to see new places.
+By preselling numerous articles about those places, I was easily able to cover my expenses.

 My European trip included a 12-day tour of SW Germany as a guest of their national tourist board, a 5-day tour of Wales as a guest of Visit Wales, and a complimentary week-long cruise down the Burgundy Canal in a luxury boutique hotel barge.
 This 6-week trip included numerous complimentary day tours and attractions.
 And I received press passes to the track and field meets.